The Best Greek Islands to Visit for an Unforgettable Holiday

 The large size of the island means that there’s a huge variety of scenery to enjoy, from tall mountains to beaches with pink sand.
 After all, don’t you want to see the island that Homer described as ‘a fair land ... in the midst of the wine-dark sea’?
 As Crete has been occupied by many different cultures, there’s an intriguing mix of influences that can be seen in the Venetian fortresses, Turkish bathhouses and Byzantine buildings.

-This house is located at the base of the Acropolis of Lindos and is actually within the UNESCO world heritage site itself – you don’t get closer to history than that.
+Our luxury home Ephemera is located at the base of the Acropolis of Lindos and is actually within the UNESCO world heritage site itself - you don’t get closer to history than that.
 Plus, it’s so attractively designed that you’ll have to dissuade yourself from the idea of moving in permanently.
-Its features include an outdoor shower overlooking a postcard-worthy view, a hammock to nap in and an outdoor kitchen for al fresco entertaining.
+Its features include an outdoor shower overlooking a postcard-worthy view, a hammock to nap in, and an outdoor kitchen for al fresco entertaining.

-Alternatively, this sleekly modern pad with a full size pool and seemingly endless views over the sea seems to have been designed solely with relaxation in mind.
-Close to several well-known beaches, you’ll leave with the best tan of your life.
+Alternatively, our home Circinate, with a pristine circular pool and tranquil garden, seems to have been designed solely with relaxation in mind.
+Close to Lalysos Beach, you’ll find it difficult not to leave with the best tan of your life.